-- a.
-During the discussion of free radicals, mention the strong evidence that eating plentiful amounts of fruits and vegetables high in antioxidants (and thus, presumably better able to quench free radicals) protects against cancer, heart disease, and possibly other grave illnesses.
-Oddly, little benefit, and sometimes harm, results when the antioxidant nutrients are consumed in pure form, away from the foods in which they naturally occur in goodly amount. - b.
-Explain the role of cholesterol, both as a membrane component and as starting material for steroid hormones.
-Also mention that there are at least two possible reasons for
+a.
+Consider bringing up free radicals when discussing the roles of electrons and reactivity.
+Mention the strong evidence that eating plentiful amounts of fruits and vegetables high in antioxidants (and thus, presumably better able to quench free radicals) protects against cancer, heart disease, and possibly other grave illnesses.
+Oddly, little benefit, and sometimes harm, results when the antioxidant nutrients are consumed in pure form, away from the foods in which they naturally occur.

-- having high cholesterol.
-One is diet, and the other is genetic.
-If someone has high cholesterol, diet and exercise may work to reduce it.
-But for some unlucky few, they can exercise and diet and there will be no reduction in their cholesterol level.
-There is a genetic factor that causes the liver to produce more cholesterol than normal.
-This affects mostly people from the area around the Mediterranean Sea. - c.
+- b.
+Explain the role of cholesterol, both as a membrane component and as starting material for steroid hormones. - c.
 Explain the structural and functional roles of phospholipids and glycolipids.
-You can use Figure 2-18c to anticipate the phospholipid bilayer by asking the students to imagine what would result if a spherical micelle were flattened. - d.
+You can use the diagram in Module 2.16 to anticipate the phospholipid bilayer by asking the students to imagine what would result if a spherical micelle were flattened. - d.
 Most students have probably heard of "transfats," and have read nutritional information about saturated vs. unsaturated fats in food products.
 This provides an excellent opportunity to discuss the chemical differences between those molecules, their sources, and their uses in the body. - e.
 Solutions are very important in biology and medicine.
-Be sure students are clear about how a solution forms, which is the solute, and which the solvent.
-The cell cytoplasm and the blood plasma are good examples of complex biological solutions. - f.
+Be sure students are clear about how a solution forms.
+Make sure they understand which is the solute and which is the solvent.
+The cell cytoplasm and the blood plasma are good examples of complex biological solutions.
+Use some general examples of pH balance or imbalance to show the special importance of hydrogen and hydroxide ions in the body. - f.
 Issues of polarity and water solubility are highly relevant to pharmaceutical drug makers.
 As will become clearer when cell membranes are studied in the next chapter, large polar molecules often require special techniques to get in and out of cells.
 Hence, drugs made mostly of large polar molecules may have difficulty getting to their sites of action.
 On the other hand, drugs composed of hydrophobic molecules tend to easily gain access to even those places heavily protected by membrane layers, like the nervous systems, and can also sometimes lead to dependency.
 Take time to ensure that students understand the nature and implications of polarity, so they can begin to apply those concepts when studying cell membrane physiology.

-7. Common Student Misconceptions and Problems
+7. Common Student Misconceptions & Problems